insightiqx/sales-data-cleaning/README.md

-# Sales Data Cleaning and Forecasting Analysis
+# Sales Data Cleaning, Forecasting & Customer Segmentation

 ### Overview
-This project demonstrates a full data analysis workflow — from **cleaning** to **forecasting future sales** — using Python and the *Superstore Sales Dataset* (Kaggle).
+This repository showcases a full analytics workflow on the **Superstore Sales Dataset (Kaggle)** — from data cleaning to predictive modeling and customer segmentation.
-It combines data cleaning, exploratory analysis, and a SARIMAX time series model to predict future sales trends.
+It demonstrates how to extract, transform, visualize, and model business data using Python, following best practices for reproducibility and clarity.

 ---

 ### Project Objectives
-1. Detect and remove duplicate and inconsistent records.
-2. Standardize date and text formats for clean, structured data.
-3. Handle missing values and basic outlier adjustment.
+1. Clean and structure raw sales data for analysis.
-4. Visualize key performance metrics and regional sales trends.
+2. Visualize key performance metrics and regional trends.
-5. Build a simple yet effective **SARIMAX forecasting model** for future sales.
-6. Document and reproduce the workflow end-to-end.
+3. Forecast future sales using **SARIMAX** time series modeling.
+4. Segment customers using **RFM analysis** and **K-Means clustering**.
+5. Communicate actionable insights with visuals and documentation.

 ---